Service number (United States Army): Enlisted men

 In anticipation of a vast number of personnel again entering the Army ranks, a major expansion to the service number system was instituted in mid-1940.
 Originally, it was intended to simply continue the service number sequence, with new numbers starting at 8 000 000.
 The Army, however, chose to start a new number series at 10 000 000, with the eight and nine million-series being reserved for special uses; eight million series service numbers would later be used strictly by female Army personnel, while the nine million series service numbers were never issued.

 Service numbers for Regular Army and Army of the United States voluntary enlistees began at 10 000 000 and extended to 19 999 999.
 The 11 000 000 through 19 999 999 series was issued to enlisted personnel who had enlisted within the boundaries of the 48 contiguous states and the territory of Alaska after 1 July 1940.
 The second number was determined by what corps area a person entered service from, while the next six identified the individual; thus, for each geographical area there was an available range of 999,999 service numbers.
 A subset of this series was reserved solely for enlistees from recruiting stations outside of the 48 contiguous U.S. states.
 The first number after the "ten" indicated the geographical region from which a person had enlisted, with the remaining numbers as a personal identification number.
 The geographical codes were 10 1 (for Hawaii Territory), 10 2 (for the Panama Canal Zone), 10 3 (for the Philippines) and 10 4 (for Puerto Rico).
-The remaining number codes (5, 6, 7, 8, 9, and 0) were unassigned and used by various recruiting stations outside the United States.
+The remaining number codes (5, 6, 7, 8, 9, and 0) were unassigned and used by various recruiting stations outside the United States, including for men serving in the armed forces of allied nations who were formally transferred into the United States Army.